pingswept/me30-website/content/logistics/syllabus.md

 ### Video Responses (20%)

-Most Monday afternoons, you'll be expected to post a short video to the ME 30 Flipgrid group.
+On Monday afternoons, you'll be expected to post a short video to the ME 30 Flipgrid group.
 Each week the prompt for the video will be based on the week's crucial questions.
 It will be posted to Flipgrid on Thursday by 5pm, alongside the release of the week's video mini-lectures and website notes.
 As you view and study these weekly resources, consider the crucial questions and plan how you will explain your thinking about them.
 By Monday at 1pm, log in to Flipgrid and use your phone or webcam to record your video response.
 Each video response will be worth 1 point, and you'll earn the point as long as you submit on time and make an authentic attempt to address the crucial questions.
-Your grade will not be based on accuracy.
+Your grade will not be based on accuracy but rather on effort.
 Over the course of the semester, 12 video responses will be assigned (i.e., every week except those with holidays).
 Your video response grade will thus be out of 12 total possible points.

 ### Quizzes (10%)

-Detail here about the few short quizzes to take place during pod sessions after P2, P3, and maybe P4.

-## Financial constraints

-If, for whatever reason, you cannot afford to pay for the stuff needed for this class, please let one of the teachers know, either in Slack or via email.
-In virtually all cases, the Mechanical Engineering Department will pay for whatever you can't afford; if they can't, we will.
-Under no circumstances should your education suffer because you don't have the right tools or supplies.
+There will be three short quizzes, one after each of the Projects 2, 3, and 4.
+These quizzes will take place during pod sessions, so please contact us if you cannot participate in a pod session when a quiz is scheduled.
+Each quiz will feature open-response questions aimed at checking your understanding of the big ideas of each project.
+Your quiz work will be graded for accuracy and coherency.
+The average of your three quiz grades will count for 10% of your total course grade.

 ## Honesty

 We take honesty very seriously.
 Not only are we required to report violations of academic integrity, we are glad to do so.
 We are all fortunate to be at Tufts; there is no excuse for squandering that opportunity by representing someone else's work as your own.
 If you're unsure about the details, read the [Tufts Academic Integrity Policy](https://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy).

 ## Accommodations for Students with Disabilities